-As shown in the table below, wholesale water customer charges of \$331.1 million account for 94.1% of Water System revenues from 88 customers.
+Wholesale water customer charges of \$331.1 million account for 94.1% of Water System revenues from 88 customers.
 Revenue and charge stability are important goals for GLWA and its member partners.
 Working within a collaborative process, the water charge structure is based on the following:

-- 1. 40% is based on the average annual sales for each customer from their 36 prior months of usage ending September 30th each year. - 2.
+- 1. 40% is based on the average annual sales for each customer from their 24 prior months of usage ending September 30th each year. - 2.
 60% is based on fixed monthly charges. - 3.
 Fiscal year 2017 revenue billed was 106% of budget meeting the goal of revenue stability.

 Local system revenues of \$15.5 million account for 4.4% of the total operating revenue.
-Pursuant to the terms of the WSSA with DWSD, a \$20.7 million credit is applied against water purchases in the charge methodology.
+Pursuant to the terms of the WSSA with DWSD, a \$20.7 million credit is applied in the charge methodology.
 This credit replaces a previous ownership benefit that was in place prior to the Effective Date of the Regional System.